Fort Lesley J. McNair: The Civil War

-During the Civil War, women worked in an ammunition factory at the Washington Arsenal as it served the Union.
+During the Civil War, women worked in an ammunition factory at the Washington Arsenal, which served the Union.
 Many lower-class women—including Irish immigrants—needed wages, especially after male relatives went to war.
-Women were believed to have nimble fingers, attention to detail, and a tendency to neatness suitable for rolling, pinching, tying, and bundling cartridges with bullets and black powder.
-Wounded Civil War soldiers were also treated at the Arsenal in a hospital next to the penitentiary that was built prior to the war in 1857.
+Women were believed to have nimble fingers, attention to detail, and a tendency toward neatness, all suitable for rolling, pinching, tying, and bundling cartridges with bullets and black powder.
+Wounded Civil War soldiers were also treated at the Arsenal in a hospital next to the penitentiary that was built before the war in 1857.

 Accident

-On 17 June 1864, fireworks left in the sun outside a cartridge room ignited, killing twenty-one women, many of whom burned to death in flammable hoop skirts.
+On June 17, 1864, fireworks left in the sun outside a cartridge room ignited, killing twenty-one women, many of whom burned to death in flammable hoop skirts.
 The War Department paid for their funerals, and President Abraham Lincoln attended the joint funeral procession.
 A monument at Congressional Cemetery commemorates these women.
 In memory of the many Irish victims, the Irish foreign minister Eamon Gilmore laid a wreath at the Congressional Cemetery memorial in 2014 to commemorate the accident's 150th anniversary.

 Lincoln conspirators' trial

 Following the defeat and surrender of the Confederate States of America in the spring of 1865 to end the war, John Wilkes Booth assassinated Lincoln in retribution.
 Following Booth's death at the hands of Federal troops in Port Royal, Virginia, his conspirators were then apprehended and imprisoned in the Washington Arsenal penitentiary.
 After being found guilty by a military tribunal, four were hanged in the yard of the penitentiary, and the rest received prison sentences.
 Among those hanged at what would become Fort McNair was Mary Surratt, the first woman ever executed under federal orders.
 The military tribunal tried the conspirators in a complex that is known as Ulysses S. Grant Hall.
 This hall periodically holds public open houses.
-Each quarter of the hall is open to the public, and people can visit the courtroom and learn more about the trials.
+Each quarter of the hall is open to the public, allowing visitors to tour the courtroom and learn more about the trials.

 The arsenal was closed in 1881, and the post was transferred to the Quartermaster Corps.